 Massage oils don't have to be expensive, but you do need to buy the right kind of oils, which means first and foremost, lay off the baby oil.
 The best massage oils are plant-based, have a nice, light texture for easy glide, and don't leave the skin feeling greasy.

-The Best Oils for Body Massage
+The Best Oils

+Jojoba Oil is technically a liquid wax ester extracted from the seed of the jojoba shrub, which grows wild in arid regions like Arizona.
+The wax closely resembles our body's sebum, which makes it easily absorbed by the body.
 While it has excellent glide, you may need to reapply more frequently.
 Jojoba does not turn rancid, so it's a good choice if you don't use it regularly.
 Because it absorbs so easily, it's a favorite carrier oil for aromatherapy.

-It has little-to-no odor.
-Be sure you buy organic or wildcrafted on this one.
-Most grapeseed oil is extracted from grape seeds using a solvent rather than being cold-pressed from the seeds.
+Grapeseed Oil is a favorite among massage therapists for its non-greasy, smooth glide and the fact that it doesn't stain sheets.
+It has a little to no odor, but be sure you buy organic or wildcrafted oils as most grapeseed oil is extracted from grape seeds using a solvent rather than being cold-pressed from the seeds.

-Sesame oil is prized in Ayurvedic treatments, but has a distinct odor that might be off-putting to some.
+Sesame oil is prized in Ayurvedic treatments but has a distinct odor that might be off-putting to some.
 Banyan Botanicals is a good source for organic sesame oil, as well as herbal oils that are meant to treat specific constitutions.

 Unrefined Coconut oil comes in a solid form that some massage therapists swear by as the ultimate skin softener.
 It will have a coconut smell.